MALBECC/lio/README.md

 INSTALLATION WITH LIBXC
 -----------------------
+Currently there are two different implementations of the __Libxc__ library, the original version ([here](http://www.tddft.org/programs/libxc/download/)) who runs all the functionals in ##CPU## and the modified version ([here](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)) who runs some functionals in ##GPU##.
+This version of Lio has support for both libraries depending on wich one you'll choose to use at runtime.
+You can use this version of Lio with both, one of none of the __Libxc__ libraries.
+We'll recommend to have both installed.

-  1. Download the libxc library  for lio from gitlab (account needed) ([here](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)).
+  1. Download the libxc ([cpu](http://www.tddft.org/programs/libxc/download/)) library.
-  2. Compile and Install the library (follow the Readme.me instructions).
+  2. Compile and Install the ##cpu## library (follow Libxc install instructions).
+  3. Download the libxc ([gpu](https://gitlab.com/eduarditoperez/libxc/tree/cuda-integration)) library.
+  4. Compile and Install the library (follow Libxc install instructions).
+Both the ##gpu## and ##cpu## libraries had to be installed in the same folder.
-  3. In order for lio to compile with libxc, you'll need to create two variables in LD_LIBRARY_PATH
+  5. In order for lio to compile with libxc, you'll need to create and export two environment variables in LD_LIBRARY_PATH
 ```
 LIBXC_LIBXS=points to the path where the libxc libaries where installed in the file system.
 LIBXC_INCLUDES=points to the path where the libxc include files where installed in the file system.
 ```
-  4. Libxc has 3 compilation options for lio, these are
+  6. Libxc has 3 compilation options for lio, these are
 ```
-libxc=0 - No libxc (for backwards compatibility with lio)
+libxc=0 - No libxc (DEFAULT - for backwards compatibility with lio)
 libxc=1 - Use libxc in CPU mode
 libxc=2 - Use libxc in GPU mode
 ```